CUBRID/cubrid-manual/en/admin/control.rst

 *   PORT: Port number of the broker
 *   AS: The number of CAS
 *   JQ: The number of standby jobs in the job queue
-*   REQ: The number of client requests processed by the broker
 *   TPS: The number of transactions processed per second (calculated only when the option is configured to "-b -s <sec>")
 *   QPS: The number of queries processed per second (calculated only when the option is configured to "-b -s <sec>")
 *   SELECT: The number of SELECT queries after staring of the broker.
 When there is an option of "-b -s <sec>", it is updated every time with the number of SELECTs which have been executed during the seconds specified by this option.